May 7 2008: The day Juan Carlos Ferrero became the first man to beat Rafael Nadal in Rome

 This is how Nadal would reflect on his match in his press conference.
 He was paying the toll for too much success and his body had let him down.
 Not for long though: the following week, he would hold the trophy in Hamburg, edging Federer in the final (7-5, 6-7, 6-3).

 A shoulder injury would force him to withdraw from the US Open.
-He would only play three tournaments afterwards and would leave the top 100 in February 2009.
+He would only play three tournaments afterwards and would exit the top 100 in February 2009.
 That year, he would reach a Grand Slam quarter-final for the last time at Wimbledon, defeated by Andy Murray (7-5, 6-3, 6-2), and participate in Spain’s successful Davis Cup campaign.
-He would remain a top 30 player until 2011 when some new injuries would keep him away from the tour for seven months.
+He would remain a top 30 player until 2011 when some other injuries would keep him away from the tour for seven months.
 After a last effort to climb back to the 37th position in the world in July 2012, he would retire from professional tennis in October, after losing to Nicolas Almagro (7-5, 6-3) in front of his home crowd in Valencia.

 Ferrero would later return to the tour as a coach and help mould another Spaniard Carlos Alcaraz, who followed Nadal and became a Grand Slam winner as a teenager.